 Why are you giving training away?
 Are you mega rich?

 We will be straight with you.
 Bad stuff is bursting everywhere.
 Nurses are at food banks, people are dying because they’re poor, not white or both, and a developer took your favourite pub to build unaffordable flats.
 At the same time, people like you are working hard to stop folks from starving, dying and pushed out of their homes.

 A lot of us are working without the training we need to be most effective.
 Training is often expensive, exclusive and full of academic gobbledegook.
 We do not speak gobbledegook because it makes most faces do this:

 If you can’t access in-person training or support, we want you to have access to affordable effective training online.
 So we built Act Build Change.

 This brings us to the second question: are we mega-rich?
-Sadly, we are not mega or rich.
+Much to our disappointment no: We are not mega or rich.
 We just can’t look small children in the eye knowing we did sweet nothing to stop their world bursting.
-If you happen to be mega, rich or both, please support our work and keep this site going.
+If you happen to be mega, rich or both, please donate and keep this site going.